j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2023/ncr-80-qmk-via.md

 ## VIA V2 vs V3 definitions

-It is basically just a matter of copying the VIA `json` files from the Drive link referenced at the start of this post.
+It is basically just a matter of copying the VIA `json` files from the Google Drive link referenced at the start of this post.
 The main difference here is the location of the definitions depend on the version; `V2` definitions are located in the `src/<manufacturer>/<keyboard>` directory while the `V3` definitions are in the `v3/<manufacturer>/<keyboard>`.